1. Why AEMET data is reliable

 Through joint observation of barometric pressures and relative humidity levels on our platform, you can detect false positives and dodge storm bands in advance.

-- Uncertainty Intervals: Algorithms expand parametric fans in simulations beyond 48h.
+- Uncertainty ranges: Models widen their probability ranges in simulations beyond 48h.
 When in doubt, assume the maximum peaks as a reference for your gear's safety management.

 - Micro-topographic Limitations: Coastal mountain ranges or architectural barriers massively alter generated wind profiles.
 Model precision at macro scale dilutes at the shore.
 Herein lies the incalculable value of the hyper-local sensor matrix.